Alphaopen/alphalogic_api/docs/index.rst

 * Java adapters.

 The alphalogic_api library allows to access Alphalogic Integration API for easily developing composite adapters in Python 2, providing the integration developer with opportunity to code at once the functional part of the adapter, knowing nothing about the core.
-The integration developer can use any popular Python code editor like Sublime Text, Notepad++, Visual Studio Code, Atom, etc.

 Every adapter has a tree-like structure of the adapter objects represented as a set of linked nodes.
 The object tree has a Root object which will be generated automatically after the adapter instance is started, and a number of parent/child objects forming the object architecture of the adapter.